 There are lots of things you can do to make the most of your income.
 Here are a few things you can consider:

 • Cut down on non-essential spending.
 When you’re about to make a purchase or renew a payment, consider if it’s something you really need.
 For example, do you really need to run a car or are you spending more time on trains?
 When was the last time you used that Amazon Prime membership?
+A good tip is to wait 48 hours before deciding to make purchase… trust us, do you really need to buy the latest Fenty Beauty drop?

 • Combining your studies with some part-time work is a great way to develop your employability skills whilst making some extra money.
 If you need assistance in finding a job, the Careers and Enterprise team can support you.

-• Student bank accounts will normally offer an interest-free overdraft and many banks offer student accounts without charges (as long as you don’t go over the agreed overdraft limit).
+• Student bank accounts will normally offer an interest-free overdraft, and many banks offer student accounts without charges (as long as you don’t go over the agreed overdraft limit).
 Some banks also offer other freebies such as railcards, cashback or perks with specific retailers.
 We encourage you to visit the Money Saving Expert website to find the right account for you.
-And remember, if you do access a student account with an interest-free overdraft, the overdraft is a loan from the bank and you will have to pay it back.
+And remember, if you do access a student account with an interest-free overdraft, the overdraft is a loan from the bank, and you will have to pay it back.
 Budget carefully and only use your overdraft when you really need to.

 Beyond increasing your income and saving money at home, you can still be money-savvy when out and about.
 All it takes is a bit of planning and putting yourself in the right mindset – remember, a penny saved is a penny made.